roundup-tracker/roundup/website/README.txt

 updating www.roundup-tracker.org
 ---------------------------------
 Site update requires rebuilding HTML files.
-For that you `sphinx` and `sphinxcontrib-cheeseshop` are required/ Hopefully, they are already installed into virtualenv, so the whole procedure looks like so:
+For that `sphinx` is required/
+Hopefully, it is already installed into virtualenv, so the whole procedure looks like so:

     # activate the virtualenv